Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Woolworths web team at sister company Streets-on-Line, led by Trevor Voss, received page content on CD-rom and published it to the Internet, in a dark corner of the Unix-based Sun Solaris platform.
 Initial expectations were that traffic would be comparatively low.

-To the surprise of everyone (and particularly the author) within weeks the Museum was attracting heavy traffic, with many visitors from the UK joined by a surprisingly large numbers of page requests from the United States of America and Canada, which had no permanent memorial to the five-and-dime.
+To the surprise of everyone (and particularly the author) within weeks the Museum was attracting heavy traffic, with many visitors from the UK joined by a surprisingly large number of page requests from the United States of America and Canada, which had no permanent memorial to the five-and-dime.
 The grandsons of the Founders (who all continued to meet periodically), made contact, jokingly complaining that they had lost several days' work, glued to the content.

 After more than a million people visited the site it was given a server of its own.
 Between 2005 and 2008 10% of all of those visiting woolworths.co.uk also visited the Virtual Museum, with many starting with the Museum and moving on to make a purchase from the main website.
 At its peak, as part of the store-based company, the main site generate a sales volume approaching £100m a year.

-On TV - Shopping for England, directed by BBC Bristol's Georgina HarveyThe BBC's Bristol-based web unit highlighted the site and prompted a BBC4 television programme in The Edwardians series, 'Shopping for England', which looked forward to the firm's hundredth birthday and compared and contrasted the operations of the first two American retailers to brave the British High Street - contrasting Harry Gordon Selfridge's affluent emporium in Oxford Street, London with Frank W. Woolworth's 'every day store for everyone'.
+The BBC's Bristol-based web unit spotted the site, leading to a BBC4 television programme in The Edwardians series, 'Shopping for England'.
+It forward to the centenary of two American retailers, Woolworths and Selfridges, contrasting the affluent emporium in Oxford Street, London with Frank W. Woolworth's 'every day store for everyone'.
 The programme was repeated a dozen times on BBC4 and later on BBC2 included two credits, naming Paul Seaton as both a researcher and an interviewee and acknowledging the content from 3D and 6D Pictures.
 The programme was the Radio Times choice of the day and was awarded five stars.

 The original 1950s gallery home page from the Woolworths Virtual Museum (2004)